Zen to Go Logo

 Diaphragmatic breathing to calm nerves

 This is undoubtedly one of the breathing techniques for relaxation that is most basic and effective.
-With the stress of day-to-day life, it’s common to breathe very shallowly, using only the upper part of the chest.
+With the stress of daily life, it is common to breathe very shallowly, using only the upper part of the chest.
 Diaphragmatic, or abdominal breathing, forces us to use our full lung capacity, sending a powerful signal of calm to the entire nervous system.

 How to practice it without anyone noticing?

 • First, sit up straight but without tensing.
-Make sure both feet are firmly planted on the ground.
+Make sure your feet are flat on the floor.

 • Place one hand on your abdomen, just below the ribs.